Student Dress Code: JICA

 - Accessories that could be considered dangerous or could be used as a weapon.

-V. Dress Code Enforcement
+VI.
+Dress Code Enforcement

 To ensure effective and equitable enforcement of this dress code, school staff shall enforce the dress code consistently using the requirements below.
 School administration and staff shall not have discretion to vary the requirements in ways that lead to discriminatory enforcement.